 Culture

-Light requirement: plant grows in part shade/part sun
+Light requirement: plant grows in full sun; plant grows in partial shade

 Drought tolerance: high